neelsg/lithium/docs/tour.md

             return math.sqrt(x * x + y * y)

     main func:
-        v vertex(1, 2)
+        v vertex = (1, 2)
         console.log(v.dist())

-You can create a function with the label `init` in a type which will initialize it by calling the type as a function such as `v vertex = vertex(1, 2)`.
-This can further be shortened to `v vertex(1, 2)`.
+You can create a function with the label `.=` in a type which will act as the initializer for the type.
+The initializer is activated either by calling the type as a function in an expression such as `vertex(1, 2)` or by assigning to a variable of the specified type as in `v vertex = (1, 2)`.

 ## Private values